TechieDrixx/the-FirstLore/README.md

 Rivals condemn them by day, then purchase their outputs by night, too weak to endure the political fire themselves.

-One Custodian, red-eyed and drunk on the eve of a vote, puts it plain: "\*They disgust me.
+One Custodian, red-eyed and drunk on the eve of a vote, puts it plain: "They disgust me.
 But when the work turns rotten and no one else will touch it, KavTech's already there.
 That's their gift.
-They make the unthinkable look useful.\*."
+They make the unthinkable look useful."

 KavTech is not tolerated because it is the only choice.